ahmetefe3423/CSCI_5511_Final_Project/target_sharing/README.md

   - Cost terms encode bundle costs from the tour solver.
   - Constraint terms penalize assigning the same target in multiple bundles.
 - Uses full-precision floating-point coefficients in the QUBO.
-- Decodes the sample, repairs conflicts, and outputs assignments.
+- Decodes a sample, repairs conflicts if necessary, and outputs assignments.

 Requires the `dwave-tabu` package:
 ```bash